WernerRall147/RallTheory/AzureSiteRecoveryDRRunbooks/Readme.md

 3. Ensure Insights get enabled - Run in Recovery Plan
 4. Create Service Health Alerts for DR Resource Group - Run in Recovery Plan

-Please replace all the #TODO  in the scripts with your required variables
+Please replace all the #TODO  in the scripts with your required variables (Important: If you completed step 9 in Pre Requisites you can skip the #TODO Updates)

 ---------------------------------------------------------------------------------------------
 # Script Descriptions